sa111nt/sa111nt/README.md

 <div align="center">

 Completed a Bachelor's degree in Computer Science with a focus on software engineering.
-Interested in and currently studying Machine Learning and Artificial Intelligence.
+Interested in and currently studying Machine Learning, Deep Learning and Artificial Intelligence.

-🌱 Exploring the fields of Machine Learning and AI.
+🌱 Exploring the fields of AI Engineering.

 📫 How to reach me **timkotsky@gmail.com**